Touch starvation: Biological explanation

 Touch is often referred to as the "mother of all the senses" due to it being the first sense to develop (as it develops in the womb) and is cited to be the most crucial for human development.
 At birth, humans receive all sensory input from their skin, and constantly require new feedback in order to support the proper biochemical development of the brain.
 Ashley Montagu was the first to argue against the predominant view that animals lick their young immediately after birth in order to groom them; he argued, instead, that close, consistent physical contact served to stimulate the infant's respiratory and digestive systems, and that without such stimulation they would die.
-Humans receive this stimulation in the womb and birth canal and thus don't require it.
+Humans receive this stimulation in the womb and birth canal and thus do not require it.

-The pleasurable experience of positive touch has, in recent decades, been attributed to a nerve fiber known as the C-tactile (CT) afferent; it's found in hairy skin and observes a preferential reaction to stimuli from other people.
+The pleasurable experience of positive touch has, in recent decades, been attributed to a nerve fiber known as the C-tactile (CT) afferent; it is found in hairy skin and observes a preferential reaction to stimuli from other people.

 Reciprocal touch and social interaction are critical to the biological function of most all complex life in much the same way as food or water.
 Helen Colton first made this point in 1983, stating that humans are born with "an intense 'skin hunger.'"
 Their work cited the 1966 scholarship of Sidney Jourard which "suggested that Americans are raised to think that touch must be either aggressive or sexual," and thus were hesitant to openly engage in positive physical contact with anyone other than sexual partners.